All you need to know to climb Mt Kilimanjaro

 16. Do I need insurance to climb Kilimanjaro?

-Write down your reasons for wanting to climb Kilimanjaro as we just discussed.
-Reach out to friends or family you think might like to join you on this adventure.
+Reach out to friends, family or contacts you think might like to join you on this adventure.
 Research which of the seven Kilimanjaro routes you wish to climb.
 Read How much does it cost to climb Kilimanjaro? to start planning your budget.
 Decide the time of year you wish to climb.
 Plan your physical training leading up to the climb.